tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 # Evidence Quotes

+"Treadting their own people like criminals, no wonder people hated them!"
 "Aren't you being too extreme?
 They were just trying to protect the city."

+"Wait.
+Does he hate the general or is he defending him?
+Did he like communism or not?"